Chaganti-Reddy/Arch-Setup/Readme.md

 10. If you have any doubt feel free to comment it and make sure you watch the youtube videos regarding that particular application before commenting in github.

+11. ALso there is an install.sh script which contains my packages list to install, check it and uncomment or comment lines as per your need

 ## Configuration